yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `DataObjectManager` and related processors decide how file or database operations are implemented

 When database-backed objects are needed, `RequireDatabaseManager()` must run before any direct `LoadDataObject(...)` / `SaveDataObject(...)` use.

+Some commands also use internal `src/core` helpers such as `CommandDataAccessInternal.hpp` to avoid repeating typed file/database loading boilerplate.
+Those helpers are intentionally internal and are not part of the supported `CommandBase` extension surface described in this document.

 ## 7. Current Command Families